How Rodgers And Hammerstein Revolutionized Broadway

 GROSS: I mean, on the other hand, like, Billy Bigelow in "Carousel," you know, hits his wife.

 PURDUM: It's very uncomfortable.
 It's uncomfortable in the original play, "Liliom."
 And it's uncomfortable in "Carousel" - that she could tell her daughter, yes, it's possible for someone to hit you and it not hurt you at all.
 I think that falls very heavily on modern audiences' ears.
-It'll be fascinating to me to see how that whole question is handled in the current revival of "Carousel," which is opening on Broadway this week in New York, in the age of #MeToo, what they make of a wife beater, basically.
+It'll be fascinating to me to see how that whole question is handled in the current revival of "Carousel," in the age of #MeToo, what they make of a wife beater, basically.
 At the end of the day, I think Jack O'Brien, who's the director, and other people involved in this production say that what you have to do is let the text stand as it is.
 Let each generation of audiences interpret it.
 Don't try to change it.
 Don't try to sanitize it.
 But let audiences make of it what they will.

 And, in fact, Julie is strong and resilient.
 She's the strongest character in the play.
 And Billy, the one who hits her, is, in fact, the weak person who can't cope with life and checks out and commits suicide, whereas Julie soldiers on and makes a life for her daughter that we sense, by the end of the play, will be okay.